SFDO-Tooling/CumulusCI/docs/robotframework.rst

 Full Documentation
 ------------------

-Use the following links to download generated documentation for the CumulusCI Library and Resource file:
+Use the following links to download generated documentation for both the CumulusCI and Salesforce keywords

-* :download:`CumulusCI Robot Library <../docs/robot/CumulusCI_Library.html>`
-* :download:`CumulusCI Robot Resource <../docs/robot/CumulusCI_Resource.html>`
+* :download:`CumulusCI Keyword Documentation <../docs/robot/Keywords.html>`

 .. _salesforce-library-overview: